 Bottom-line good jobs are scarce and incomes are not rising.
 More deleveraging is facing Americans, this will go on for years.
 Some consumers have worked hard and paid down the debt that they accumulated, others have simply walked away from their debts and taken the path of bankruptcy.
 Those that remain in houses where they have not paid their mortgage for months or years have supplemented discretionary spending.Consumers Are In a Protracted Period Of Weakness, you can stop talking about strong retail sales till more good jobs materialize.

 Thank you for reading my post.
 Most economist see creating more jobs as a way out of this quagmire but this is no easy task.
-If you have time please read this post that focuses on how difficult that tends to be;
+If you have time please read one or all of these post that focus on how difficult that tends to be;